Individualized Therapy Services for Tweens (10+), Teens, and Young Adults.

-These are incredibly difficult times.
-For many, the Covid-19 pandemic is one of many stressors.
-As stress accumulates, it can exceed an individual's capacity to cope, resulting in distressing feelings, unwanted behaviors, and emotional outbursts.
-You don't have to suffer in silence.
-Reaching out can be incredibly difficult, and at the same time, it is the first step towards improving your mental and emotional wellbeing.
+We are a little over a year into the pandemic, and this life changing experience continues to create many challenges.
+And, for many, the pandemic is just one of many stressors.
+As stress accumulates, it can exceed our capacity to cope, resulting in distressing feelings, unwanted behaviors, and emotional outbursts.
+It can be difficult to reach out and ask for help, and at the same time, it is the first step towards improving your mental and emotional wellbeing.

 For parents and caregivers, it can be incredibly stressful and overwhelming to see your child struggling, and it is not uncommon to feel as though you are at a loss.
 As the saying goes, it takes a village to raise a child, and I am here to support you and your child during this difficult time.

 Email me at Tiffany@lynnwoodchildandfamilytherapy.com to inquire about services.